taotriad/BabySomnia/BEcause_spoilers.md

 The music video for BEcause is based on the movie Us by Jordan Peele, where doppelgangers replace people.
-This is represented by the members being snatched away, mirrored scenes, the same choreo mirrored with different colours, etc.
+This is represented by the members being snatched away, mirrored scenes, the same choreography mirrored with different colours, etc.

 Gahyun's "with your angelic face" definitely sounds like Für Elise,